wconrad265/TVSPOT/readme.md

 2. Extract the zip file on your local machine.
 3. Open a terminal and navigate to the extracted project directory using the `cd` command.
 4. Run `npm install` to install the necessary dependencies.
+5. Run the following scripts below in `Database Setup` to create the database for the forum.
+6. To run the application, use the `npm start` command.
+This will start the server and the application will be accessible by default at `http://localhost:3000`.

+### Database Setup

 ## Database Setup